Mohs Scale of Rock and Metal Hardness

 - Relatively harder rock.
 This is where distortion-driven rock starts to become the norm, though mostly clean/acoustic guitar songs are also common.
 This is about where you can start finding punk, as well; lighter than this and you can't usually muster the kind of anger you need for punk.
 The harder, more bombastic end of Classical Music, especially the works of the great composers, can also be found here.
 Lighter Post-Grunge also begins to show up here.
 This is pretty much as heavy as Rock n' Roll got, though the vocal Surf Rock gives some of the earliest examples of this level in Rock.
 This is also home to the slightly heavier dance-punk bands such as LCD Soundsystem and The Rapture.
 This is probably the last level where you're likely to find Country Music without a significant hard rock influence.

 - Difficult to tell if it's rock or metal.
 This is pretty much as far as you can get on just an acoustic guitar or any non-electric instrument.
-This is also about as hard as you can get while remaining in pop territory and about as light as you can get while remaining in metal territory.
-Hair Metal and classic grunge can often be found here.
+This is also about as hard as you can get while remaining in pop territory, and about as light as you can get while being undeniably metal.
+Hard Rock bands that hit this level didn't really start regularly appearing till the mid to late seventies, and most of the hard rock at this level will often be mis-classified Hair Metal and classic grunge can often be found here.
 Most Alternative Metal starts showing up here.
-The lightest Progressive Metal shows up here.
+The lightest as metal.
+Progressive Metal shows up here.
 The lighter end of Industrial music shows up here.
 This is the last level where you can find film score that does not have a metal or electronic infusion.
 This is also the level where Classical Music transitions into neoclassical and symphonic metalnote .
 This is usually the highest level you'll find pure Pop Punk, past this point its usually infused with either metal or hardcore.
+It's also generally the final level where regular Alternative Rock appears.
 On average, this is where most Avant-Garde Metal and other experimental or "weird" (such as psychedelic trance) genres can be found.
+It is also where most Melodic Hardcore is found

 - While each level represents a certain standard of musical hardness, within each level, some songs may be harder or softer than the established standards.
 This variance among songs within levels leads to each level being split into 5 subcategories: Borderline (straddles the line between two levels), soft (a soft example of a level X song), standard (average example), solid (a particularly relevant example of the music's hardness at a certain level, it is harder than standard, but softer than hard), and hard (an obviously harder example).
 The soft and hard subcategories are subsequently split up in other two subcategories, very soft and soft; hard and very hard.